Deadly U.S. ice storm turns Atlanta into parking lot, strands thousands

 "It was more the frustration that it was just complete gridlock.
 Nothing was moving at all," she said.
 "You moved like an inch in two hours."

-(Additional reporting by Karen Jacobs in Atlanta, Verna Gates in Birmingham, Alabama, Ellen Wulfhorst in New York, Kathy Finn in New Orleans, Harriet McLeod on Charleston, South Carolina; Writing by Jon Herskovitz)
+(Additional reporting by Karen Jacobs in Atlanta; Verna Gates in Birmingham, Alabama; Ellen Wulfhorst in New York; Kathy Finn in New Orleans; and Harriet McLeod on Charleston, South Carolina; Writing by Jon Herskovitz; Editing by Gunna Dickson and Lisa Shumaker)